bishwajit1965/nova-cart/README.md

-# nova-cart

-An e-commerce site with express mongoose react tailwind and daisyui

 # Nova-Cart

 **Nova-Cart** is a full-stack, feature-rich e-commerce platform demonstrating modern web development skills with a complete shopping experience, including authentication, cart, checkout, and admin management.